SamTremblay18/Hockey-Shot-Classification/README.md

   - Again, manually opening the participants from pickle and then creating their own dictionary for easier in the future.

 - To get a better view of the datasets, here's an example of Participant 1's sensor free acceleration data in the participants dictionnary:
   - The first column is the frame at which data has been collected (240 Hz = 240 frames per second).
-The next 51 columns are the free sensor acceleration data for the 17 Xsens sensors, in the X,Y and Z-axis (17 x 3 = 51).
+The next 51 columns are the acceleration data for the 17 Xsens sensors, in the X,Y and Z-axis (17 x 3 = 51).
 The last column represent the label of the task being performed at the specific frame.

 <img width="1357" alt="Screen Shot 2022-05-10 at 1 40 17 PM" src="https://user-images.githubusercontent.com/83588457/167689694-7efe97b7-89d1-4004-bda1-b8368bbf6785.png">